scav-hunt/scav-hunt.github.io/_pages/about.md

 "[N]ominally a scavenger hunt but closer to a campus tradition wrapped inside a multigenerational class reunion bundled into an elaborate prank requiring the cooperation of hundreds of students, dozens of faculty, family, friends and government officials." &mdash;Christopher Borrelli, *The Chicago Tribune*

-"Mardi Gras meets the Great Books meets Theater of the Absurd." &mdash;John Boyer, former Dean of the College of the University of Chicago

 "[W]hat might be the hardest scavenger hunt there is." &mdash;Benson, WRKR, Portage, MI

 "[The University of Chicago Scavenger Hunt] combines wild creativity with brilliant engineering, which about sums up the best parts of America's economy." &mdash;Rob Wile, *Business Insider*